President: Kai Brown email@example.com

 My first experience with CUSD was as a parent when my children attended Stocklmeir Elementary.
 My daughter went on to Cupertino Middle School and Homestead High School.
 My son, who has special needs, attended many schools and programs across the district, including Regnart, Dilworth, Eisenhower, Cupertino Middle School, Lawson Middle School, and then, he went on to Lynbrook High School.
 Both have since graduated.

 My purpose in joining CEA is to see if we could help increase communication between teachers and district personnel.
+I have been a Site Representative at Muir or Stocklmeir for many, many years.
 In this ever complex world, teaching has becoming more demanding.
 However, I believe if we speak up and get involved, we can make positive changes that benefit all.

 Treasurer: Susan Hansen email@example.com